Governance and bodies of a cooperative

 The Board discusses issues and makes decisions in Board meetings.
 The Board of Directors has a quorum, meaning it can make decisions, when more than half of its members are present.
 If members of the Board of Directors do not agree about a decision, the majority opinion wins.
 In the event of a tie, the decision is made by the chairperson’s vote.

 The role of the Board is crucial in a cooperative.
 It manages the cooperative.
 In small cooperatives with no employed staff, management means practical work in addition to decision making.

 The cooperative may also have a Managing Director, who shall attend to the cooperative's running administration in accordance with the instructions and regulations of the Board.
 The Managing Director’s tasks can include

 In general, the Board of Directors selects the Managing Director.
 Inform the Trade Register about the selection of the Managing Director and their deputy, as well as any related changes without delay.
 If you select the Managing Director already at the start-up phase of your cooperative, record it in the Memorandum of Association.

 The General Meeting is the highest decision-making body in a cooperative.
 It may decide on all matters that fall within the Co-operatives Act.
-Each member has one vote in the meeting.
+Unless otherwise determined in the rules, each member has one vote in the General Meeting.

 The ordinary General Meeting of the cooperative is always mandatory.
 The Board of Directors should convene it once a year, within six months after the end of the financial year.
 The Meeting makes decisions at least about the following: approval of the financial statement, distribution of profit, and selection of the Board of Directors, Supervisory Board, auditor or operations inspector.
 It also gives discharge to the Board of Directors, Supervisory Board and the Managing Director, which means that the actions they have taken are approved by the General Meeting